 This workshop will engage attendees in activities to address the questions: What is the “economic ripple effect of domestic violence” in their communities?
 How does racial bias show up for survivors, within our programs, and in navigating safety?
 How do we develop strategies that center the voices and experiences of marginalized survivors and work towards systems change?

 Unrapable: Racism, Hypersexualization, Sexual Violence, and the Black Woman

 Presented by Nwando Ofokansi

-In consideration of the socio-ecological model of health, it is important to assess how social determinants impact the health outcomes of specific populations of people.
+In consideration of the socio-ecological model of health, it is critical to assess how social determinants impact the health outcomes of specific populations of people.
 In particular, intersectional racism and sexism among Black women must be examined.
 The oppression and monolithic representations of Black communities, and the commodification and hypersexualization of Black women's bodies render Black woman vulnerable to victimization and shamed into silence.
-In order to better serve Black women and create better outcomes regarding IPV, it is imperative that these determinants be addressed.
+In order to better serve Black women and create better outcomes regarding intimate partner violence, it is imperative that these determinants be addressed.

 Valuing Offender Accountability: The New York Model for Batterer Programs